GET READY TO SMILE - A LOT - WHEN YOU USE SNAP'N LOCK™ BALUSTERS

 The shorter 25" balusters are recommended for most common stair rail applications as shown in the diagram.

-Don't worry.
-They have enough flex to accommodate stairs from 33 to 38 degrees.
+Do not worry, the connectors have enough flex to accommodate stairs from 33 to 38-degrees.

-Whether you are a builder or a do it yourselfer, get ready to build your railings faster and easier.
+Whether you are a Builder or a DIYer, get ready to build beautiful deck railings faster and easier.
 The finished look is outstanding and totally achievable.

-Just click the link below to BUY NOW.
+Just click the product links to Learn More.

 This is a DecksGo Recommended Product.
-It's a product that we are confident you will be happy with and it has a great track record as a top performer in its category.
+It is a product that we are confident you will be happy with and it has a great track record as a top performer in its category.

 DecksGo was the first company to bring this product to the market.

 You can expect more great "first" moments like this.